Citizen’s Advice Bureau has useful information for families of disabled children on its on-line Advice Guide

 - needs more looking after than a child of the same age

 Child tax Credits are payments from the government.
 If you’re responsible for at least one child or young person, you may qualify for Child Tax Credit, and if that child or young person has a disability,the levels of child tax credit are higher.
 If you work, but are on a low income, you may qualify for Working Tax Credit.
 You can often get both types of tax credits.
 They aren’t taxable.
+Universal Credit will eventually replace these benefits.
+The Universal Credit programme is being rolled out across the country, but has not yet reached Kent.

 Housing Benefit: You could get Housing Benefit to help you pay your rent if you’re on a low income.
 Housing Benefit can pay for part or all of your rent.
 How much you get depends on your income and circumstances.
 You can apply for Housing Benefit whether you’re unemployed or working.
 You must apply to your local district or Borough council for Housing Benefit.